gillerick/applied-concurrency-in-go/README.md

     - Calculating message checksums
     - Allocating contiguous space
 - Aside from chunking, queuing can also help if your algorithm is optimized by supporting lookbehinds, or ordering.
+- The following some _batching strategies_ that can be used:
+    - Number of messages can be reduced by combining multiple messages into fewer batched messages.
+    - Data can be split up and transferred into shorter batches if waiting for all the data is the cause of the delay in response time.
+    - Data requirements can be anticipated, and extra data can be transferred in batches together with the data that is needed at that moment, in anticipation of the extra data to be needed soon.
 - Other references: Java Performance Tuning, Jack Shirazi (page 377)